I love finding alternative ways to style my hair without using heat or products. I can achieve salon results without damaging my hair!

-Like I said, we opted to ease into the no-poo process.
-We started with baking soda and vinegar, using it 3 or 4 times in the first two weeks.
+As I said, we opted to ease into the no-poo process.
+We started with baking soda and vinegar, using them 3 or 4 times in the first two weeks.

 After our first baking soda wash, Brittany's hair was absolutely ridiculous.
 I think this is probably because she used too much vinegar, and chose to brush her hair post-shower.
 I actually liked the way my hair came out - it had much more body, though it did feel a tad dry.